 Allow the primer coats to dry completely, and then sand lightly.
-I used 220 grit sandpaper between the primer coats for a smooth finish.
-Wipe away any of the fine particles left by the sanding before moving on to the color coat.
+I used 220 grit sandpaper between the primer coats.
+Wipe away any of the fine particles left by the sanding before applying the next coat of primer.

 Spray on the color coat, following the same sequence and process used to paint the primer coats.
 Again, spray several light coats rather than one or two heavy coats to minimize drips and runs.
-After the first coats dry, use a high grit of wet/dry sandpaper to lightly smooth out the imperfections left by the aerosol paint.
-Keep the surface area wet, and sand lightly to avoid cutting all of the way through the color coat.
+After each coat dried, I used increasingly higher grits of wet/dry sandpaper to lightly smooth out the imperfections left by the aerosol paint.
+Keep the surface area wet and sand lightly to avoid cutting all of the way through the color coat.

-Apply decals or stencils over the dried color coat.
-For this project, a simple fish stencil was printed, cut out and then taped into position along the top edge of the tank.
-Mask the rest of the tank with newspaper to prevent over-spray, and then use a contrasting color to lightly spray paint over the stencil.
+The repainted fuel tank looks fresh and new but a bit bland.
+To break up all of the red and to add a personal touch, apply decorative decals or stencils over the color coat.
+I made simple fish bones stencil that was inspired by a seafood takeout menu.
+The stencil was cut out and then taped into position along the top edge of the tank.
+I masked the tank with newspaper to prevent over-spray and then used a contrasting color to lightly spray paint over the stencil.

 Allow the final paint coat to dry thoroughly before using the finished tank.
 Depending on the spray paint manufacturer, the freshly painted metal will take several days or longer to cure completely.